autonity/autonity-oracle/README.md

 #Set the directory of the data plugins.
 pluginDir: "./plugins"  # Directory for plugins

-#Set the profiling report directory, where some runtime state will be saved at.
+#IMPORTANT: To avoid the reveal failure slashing, please set the data DIR where it saves the votes and profiling data
+#for the server, thus the server won't be slashed from a resetting or from a disaster recovery.
-profileDir: "."  # Profile directory
+profileDir: "."  # Profile and data directory

 #Set the confidence strategy, available strategies are: 0: linear, 1: fixed.
 confidenceStrategy: 0  # 0: linear, 1: fixed